AthenZ/athenz-authorizer/README.md

 | certOffsetDur        | Offset window to accept access token with a mismatching certificate thumbprint | 1 Hour            | No           | "1h"                                           |
 | verifyClientID       | Use authorized client ID verification                                          | false             | No           | false                                          |
 | authorizedClientIDs  | Authorized client ID to certificate common name map                            | nil               | No           | \{ "atClientID": \{ "certCN1", "certCN2" \} \} |

-## License

-This project is licensed under the terms of `Apache-2.0`.

-## Contributor License Agreement

-This project requires contributors to agree to a [Contributor License Agreement (CLA)](https://gist.github.com/ydnjp/3095832f100d5c3d2592).

-Note that only for contributions to the `athenz-authorizer` repository on the [GitHub](https://github.com/AthenZ/athenz-authorizer), the contributors of them shall be deemed to have agreed to the CLA without individual written agreements.

 ## About releases